 In October 2020, the Company entered into an At The Market Offering Agreement (the "ATM Agreement") with H.C.
 Wainwright & Co., LLC (the "Agent"), under which the Company may issue and sell shares of its common stock, from time to time, to or through the Agent.
 The Company may offer and sell shares having an aggregate offering price of up to \$7,500 under the registration statement and prospectus supplement filed with the SEC related to such offering.
-Under the ATM Agreement, shares of the Company's common stock may not be sold for a price lower than \$6.75 per share.
-The Company did not sell any shares under the ATM agreement during the three months ended March 31, 2023 and 2022.
-As of March 31, 2023, the Company has \$6,668 available for future offerings under the prospectus filed with respect to the ATM Agreement.
+In June 2023, the Company entered into an amendment to the ATM Agreement that removed the requirement that shares of the Company's common stock may not be sold for a price lower than \$6.75 per share.
+The Company did not sell any shares under the ATM agreement during the three and six months ended June 30, 2023 and 2022.